-Questions related to credit scores are always difficult to answer because companies like FICO don’t reveal every detail of their complex scoring algorithms.
+Questions related to credit scores are always difficult to answer because companies like FICO don’t reveal every detail of their complex and secretive scoring algorithms.

 Credit scores also happen to be very unique from consumer to consumer, with no two alike.
-Kind of like snowflakes.
+Kind of like snowflakes, but less fun.

 Minimum Requirement for a Credit Score

-- In order to generate a FICO score
+- There are minimum requirements needed to generate a FICO score

 - You need at least one credit account that is 6+ months old